Patricia D’Antonio, PhD, RN, FAAN

 - BS, Boston College School of Nursing, 1977

-Dr. D’Antonio enjoys nurturing a new generation of scholars in the history of nursing.
+Dr. D’Antonio enjoys nurturing a new generation of scholars in the history of nursing and healthcare.
 She lectures worldwide on nursing education, professionalism and research, nursing career paths, and leadership.
 She also credits the intellectual curiosity of her Penn Nursing students with helping shape her own research.
-As a teacher and mentor, Dr. D’Antonio aims to provide structure for students’ intellectual curiosity, to enable them to ask – and answer – important questions about the nursing profession.
+As a teacher and mentor, Dr. D’Antonio aims to provide structure for students’ intellectual curiosity, to enable them to ask – and answer – important questions about the development of the American healthcare system.

 Opportunities to Learn and Collaborate at Penn Nursing

-A member of Penn Nursing’s first class of PhD students, Dr. D’Antonio is a clinical specialist in psychiatric nursing with a longstanding love of history.
+A member of Penn Nursing’s first class of PhD students, Dr. D’Antonio is also a clinical specialist in psychiatric nursing.
 She appreciates the intellectual vibrancy of Penn and the willingness of its faculty and students to take risks and try new approaches in every field of study.
 Her current interest is in exploring the nature of nursing knowledge, which she views as inherently interdisciplinary.
 Her teaching focuses on using history to analyze contemporary issues in health care practice, health policy, and public health.

 Selected Career Highlights